Skip to content

 Token Exchange Handlers

-Token Exchange Handlers is a Setup page for managing Apex classes that handle OAuth token exchange flows.
+Token Exchange Handlers is the Salesforce Setup page for registering and managing Apex classes that implement custom OAuth 2.0 token exchange flows.
+The classes plug into Salesforce's identity laye…

 § 01